Mountain West Conference: Early–2010s realignment

 On June 11, 2010, Boise State University agreed to join the conference as its tenth member.
 On June 17, 2010, Utah announced it would be leaving the Mountain West to join what would become the Pac-12 Conference.
 On August 18, 2010, amidst rumors that BYU was considering leaving the Mountain West to go independent in football and rejoin the Western Athletic Conference in all other sports, the Mountain West Conference officially extended invitations to California State University, Fresno (Fresno State) and the University of Nevada, Reno (Nevada).
 Both schools accepted and would become the tenth and eleventh members of the league.
 BYU announced on August 31, 2010, that it would leave the Mountain West Conference and go Independent in football and become a member of the West Coast Conference (WCC) in other sports starting in 2011.
 On November 29, 2010, TCU announced all athletic teams would move to the Big East Conference effective in 2012.
 (Less than a year later, on October 10, 2011, TCU announced it would not join the Big East but would join the Big 12, home to fellow former SWC members Baylor, Texas, Texas Tech, and formerly Texas A&M, in 2012 instead.)
-On December 10, 2010, the University of Hawaii at Mānoa accepted a bid to become the 10th member of the conference for football only.
+On December 10, 2010, the University of Hawaiʻi at Mānoa accepted a bid to become the 10th member of the conference for football only.
 These changes would leave the Mountain West Conference with 10 teams for the 2012 football season.

 During the era of football's Bowl Championship Series (BCS), which was replaced by the College Football Playoff (CFP) in 2014, the MW champion qualified for a BCS bowl four times after the BCS formula was tweaked to allow teams from non-BCS conferences to play in BCS bowls if ranked in the top 12.
 However, two of the three schools that qualified are no longer with the conference.